grinnell-cs/csc151-dh/_labs/data-abstraction.md

 summary: |
   In this laboratory, we explore the use of data abstraction to separate the interface of a type from its implementation.
-note: |
-  There was huge variation here.
-Some students barely got to problem three, others made it through the first five.
-No one got to six.
-  Some students needed coaching not to use `car` and `cdr`.
-more: |
-  It might be worth giving students different implementations in different files, and asking them to require them.
 ---
 ## Preparation